New Zealand · audience itinerary

 - Morning~90 minMount Eden (Maungawhau)viewpoint

-Hike to the summit of Auckland's highest natural point for panoramic views of the city and surrounding harbors.
-Explore the well-preserved volcanic crater and learn about its historical significance to Māori culture.
+Hike to the summit of Auckland's highest natural point for panoramic 360-degree views of the city and its harbors.
+This dormant volcanic cone offers a glimpse into the region's geological past and is a significant Māori cultural site.

-- Wear comfortable shoes for the short climb.
+- Wear comfortable shoes for the walk to the summit.

 - Midday~120 minFederal Streetneighborhood